ksu-cs-textbooks/cis526/content/06-dynamic-web-servers/03-server-pages.md

   <head><title>PHP Example</title></head>
   <body>
     <h1>A PHP Example</h1>
-    <? php
+    <?php
       echo date('D, d M Y H:i:s');
     ?>
   </body>
 </html>
 ```

-Notice everything except the `<? php ... ?>` is perfectly standard HTML.
-But when served by an [Apache server](https://httpd.apache.org/) with [mod_php](https://cwiki.apache.org/confluence/display/HTTPD/php) installed, the code within `<? php ... ?>` would be executed, and its output concatenated into the HTML that would then be served (the `echo` function prints output, and `date()` creates the current time in the specified format).
+Notice everything except the `<?php ... ?>` is perfectly standard HTML.
+But when served by an [Apache server](https://httpd.apache.org/) with [mod_php](https://cwiki.apache.org/confluence/display/HTTPD/php) installed, the code within `<?php ... ?>` would be executed, and its output concatenated into the HTML that would then be served (the `echo` function prints output, and `date()` creates the current time in the specified format).

 Similarly, an ASP page doing the same task would look like: